data-contract-book/chapter-7-implementing-data-contracts/README.md

 > [!WARNING]
 > Note: This chapter and code repository is under early preview and may be updated between now and when the complete book is published.
+>
+> Please feel free to [message me directly on LinkedIn](https://www.linkedin.com/in/mafreeman2/) if you have any feedback, as I would love to implement it during our final round of edits!

 <div style="clear: both;"></div>